zrozumiec/ToDoList-App/README.md

 **Purpose**

 The purpose of the task is to get a practical experience in creating web applications using previous knowledge from C# Basics and ASP.NET  Core courses.
-This task will give students a practical experience in creating domain models of real applications, developing Unit tests and  implementing a user interface and the presentation layer of web applications.
-ASP.NET Core MVC framework is recommended to use for implementing the presentation layer of the project
+This task will give students a practical experience in creating domain models of real applications, developing Unit tests and  implementing a user interface and the presentation layer of web applications using .NET Core and ASP.Core.

 Estimated time to complete: 20 hours.
 Task status: mandatory / manually-checked.